Code-Institute-Submissions/NatThomson-mp1-plumbing_DecResub/README.md

 ### Personal
 Special thanks must be given to the tradespeople in my family who inspired me to design a website of this manner, my mentor Jack for his invaluble advice and contributions and my Wonderful Wife for supporting me as always.

+___
+# Notes on Resubmission

+After having recieved a fail for my initial MP1 Project Submission of the same name I imported the feedback into an Excel spreadsheet and filtered it by 'no' giving me a clear outline of every criterion causing the resulting failure.
+From this I drew up a plan to resolve the numerous issues.
+During this process I have corrected and ammended many peices of code within the various HTML, CSS & MD files.
+Where i felt it appropriate I have left certain elements the same and justified that choice, for example some elements no longer match the original wireframes but I have acknowledged this and given reasons as to why.